OpenLiberty/space-sentry-challenge/instructions/README.md

 ## Operating Space Sentry Challenge

-1. Settings page can show the connection status of target and spaceship hardware.
+1. Settings page can show the connection status of target and spaceship hardware and testing capabilities.
 It's always good to visit this page first to make sure both the targets and the ship are connected with an IP address assigned.
+- Test both the devices to ensure all the connections are successfully established.
 2. New game is the main game mode of the space sentry challenge.
 The score of the game session will be stored for leaderboard.
 3. Practice game on the othe hand doesn't store the score for leaderboard purpose.
 4. The mini display on raspberry pi have three modes: 1. animation, 2. mpHealth, 3. mpMetrics.
 To switch mode, long press button #2.